Constellation-Labs/documentation-hub/stargazer/APIReference/index.md

 <head>
   <meta
     name="description"
-    content="Lorem ipsum"
+    content="The following pages will cover various classes and interfaces found while using the Stargazer Wallet API in the browser."
   />
 </head>

 <intro-end />

-The next pages will describe the different classes and interfaces found while using the Stargazer Wallet API in the browser.
+The following pages will cover various classes and interfaces found while using the Stargazer Wallet API in the browser.